kubernetes/website/content/en/docs/tasks/configure-pod-container/create-hostprocess-pod.md

 or runtime is being used.
 The only difference is in the disk resource usage calculation used for resource tracking due to the difference in how HostProcess containers are bootstrapped.

-## Choosing a User Account
+## Choosing a user account

-As of 1.23, HostProcess containers support the ability to run as one of three supported Windows service accounts:
+HostProcess containers support the ability to run as one of three supported Windows service accounts:

 - **[LocalSystem](https://docs.microsoft.com/windows/win32/services/localsystem-account)**
 - **[LocalService](https://docs.microsoft.com/windows/win32/services/localservice-account)**